 Protect the Beacon Imperium as it's assaulted by waves of enemies.
 Construct a deadly maze of turrets, fields, and mines, and slaughter enemies yourself with a huge arsenal of weapons!

-It's a new and unique experience every time you play Wrack: Exoverse.
-With procedurally generated levels, unlockable items, and permanent death (also known as rogue-like elements), you're never playing the same thing twice.
-The fun never has to end!
+Best of all, it's a new and unique experience every time you play.
+With roguelike elements like procedurally generated levels, unlockable items, and permanent death, you're never playing the same thing twice.

-Exoverse is the follow-up to the 2014 FPS Wrack, and keeps everything that made it great – including the art style, characters, universe... and action!Exoverse incorporates these elements into an all-new game with a great idea nobody's thought to do yet... until now!
+Exoverse is the comic-styled follow-up to the 2014 FPS Wrack, and keeps everything that made it great – like the Borderlands-esque art style, characters, universe... and action!Exoverse incorporates these elements into an all-new game with a great idea nobody's thought to do... until now!

-Exoverse is in part a tower defense game.
+Exoverse is a tower defense game.
 What does this mean, exactly?
-It means you're defending the Grand Beacon against waves of enemies hellbent on destroying it... and you!
-Use over 30 weapons to drive them back, and place towers and traps to make their lives miserable.
+It means you're defending the Beacon Imperium against waves of enemies hellbent on destroying it... and you!
+Use your weapons to drive them back, and place towers and traps to make their lives miserable.

 The best part though is that the game is procedurally generated.
 Never will you succumb to the boredom of playing the same thing over and over again.
-Each world has its own unique challenges, and each run has its own highlights and pitfalls.
+Each world has its own unique challenges, and each run has its own highlights and pitfalls thanks to roguelike elements.